 It isn’t news to This 1870 House that autumn is my favourite season.
 With none of spring’s showiness or summer’s high expectations, autumn’s beauty is nonchalantly spectacular.
-After months of greenery, leaves curl ochre and crimson and hazel for what seems like just a moment before dropping, as if the season itself is shrugging, saying “what, these old things?
+After months of greenery, leaves curl ochre and crimson for what seems like just a moment before dropping.
+It’s as if the season itself is shrugging, saying “what, these old things?
 I’m just getting rid of them, actually…”

-But as beautiful as the world around us becomes at this time of year, the greatest reason of all to adore autumn is rediscovering the loveliness of Being At Home.
+But as beautiful as the world becomes this time of year, the best thing about autumn is rediscovering the loveliness of being at home.
 As a fair-skinned introvert, nothing fills me with dread more than an approaching summer weekend with a perfect weather forecast.
-The pressure of having the perfect plans, of not missing the rare sunshine, of making the most of the weather in crowded beer gardens and loud lidos.
+The pressure of having the perfect plans!
+Of not missing the rare sunshine, of making the most of the weather in crowded beer gardens and loud lidos.
 I’m exhausted (and have prickly heat) just thinking about it.

 In autumn, staying home with books and blankets and baths are acceptable plans once again.
-Bedrooms too warm to sleep are a distant, sticky memory and we don’t shun our ovens for fear of accidentally over-heating.
+Bedrooms too warm to sleep are a distant, sticky memory.
+Because autumn is the best season.

-Warm and rich and deep and full of substance – a description both of the perfect autumnal colour palette, and the perfect autumnal casserole (see point 5).
-A pleasing update to the ochres and umbers for 2019 is the addition of bolshy coniferous green and an inky navy blue – most often in the form of a frighteningly expensive velvet sofa longer than my entire house.
-But jewel colours on the cooler side of the spectrum balance the warm autumnal scheme without sacrificing any of its richness.
+Warm and rich and deep and full of substance.
+It’s a description both of the perfect autumnal colour palette, and the perfect autumnal casserole (see point 5).
+A pleasing update to the ochres and umbers for 2019 is the addition of coniferous green and an inky blue.
+Most often in the form of a frighteningly expensive velvet sofa longer than my entire house.
+But jewel colours on the cooler side balance the warm autumnal scheme without sacrificing any of its richness.

 We’re lucky enough to have a faux woodburning stove in our living room, and curling up in front of the crackling and flickering is one of my favourite ways to spend time in this house.
 Last year, when our heating broke in the midst of an autumnal cold snap, it was the only way we could heat the place as we camped out in the living room.
 Autumn was made for fireplaces.
+That’s why autumn is the best season, no content.
 But in their absence the joy of coming in from the cold to a warm home – or even a slightly chilly one and quickly turning up the heat, feeling it warm around you as you shed coats, flick on lights and wait for the kettle to boil – is a joy in itself.

 Sometimes coming in from the cold means coming in from the really cold.
 The kind of cold that has chilled the marrow of your bones, left your fingers clumsy and your words slurred by numb lips.
 The only course is a deep, hot bath and a towel left to warm on the radiator.
 Feeling your joints relax and tension uncoil in the heat is the ultimate autumnal self-care and my favourite way to transition from a day in the office to an evening at home.